ElemeFE/element/examples/docs/es/message-box.md

 | inputErrorMessage        | mensaje de error cuando la validacion falla | string                                   | —                                | Illegal input                            |
 | center                   | utilizado para alinear el contenido al centro | boolean                                  | —                                | false                                    |
 | roundButton              | utilizado para redondear el boton        | boolean                                  | —                                | false                                    |

+### Focus management
+By default, the first tabbable element within the dialog will receive focus upon open.
+Tabbing through the elements of the dialog will keep focus inside of the dialog element, wrapping back to the first tabbable element when reaching the end of the tab sequence.
+Once a dialog is closed, it will return focus to the element that was focused before the dialog was opened
+###  Keyboard interaction
+By default pressing the escape key will close the dialog.
+While this behavior can be turned off via the closeOnPressEscape attribute, users should generally avoid doing so as it breaks the expected interaction pattern for screen-reader users.